-Instead of looking through the eyes of one character, we get two characters who each have seven songs (half of the album) told from their perspective:
+Mechanical Animals is the only album in the triptych to revolve around two characters instead of one, who each have seven songs (half of the album) told from their perspective:

 - Omega, a gender-ambiguous alien that falls from Earth and is captured and turned into a rock star with a band called the Mechanical Animals that abuses drugs to cope with their reality as a product of a corporation

-- Alpha, who acts as Omega's foil as well as an Author Avatar for Manson and is beginning to grasp the idea of emotion and is distraught with how few emotions humans (or as he sees them, mechanical animals) feel
+- Alpha, who acts as Omega's foil as well as an Author Avatar for Manson and is beginning to grasp the idea of emotion, growing distraught with how few emotions humans (or, as he sees them, mechanical animals) feel

-It was the band's first #1 debut on the Billboard 200, and it spawned several hit singles: "The Dope Show", "Rock is Dead", "I Don't Like the Drugs (But the Drugs Like Me)", and "Coma White".
+It was the band's first #1 debut on the Billboard 200, and spawned several hit singles: "The Dope Show," "Rock is Dead," "I Don't Like the Drugs (But the Drugs Like Me)," and "Coma White."